Members login here

 East of England Map

-East of England has a population just under 5.5 million and one of the fastest growing populations in the UK.
+East of England has a population just under 5.8 million (2009) - one of the fastest growing populations in the UK.
 Migration plays an important role in population growth especially in Cambridgeshire and Norfolk.
 Cambridgeshire is a great importer of labour whilst Norfolk attracts mainly retired people, explaining the steady population growth of the county despite the natural decline in its population.
-Even with the fast population growth of some areas East of England has a lower overall population density (283 persons per sq km - 1999) than England.
+Even with the fast population growth of some areas East of England has a lower overall population density (302 persons per sq km - 2009) than England.
 There are about half a dozen medium sized towns and cities in the region, with no major city which acts as a regional centre.
 The north and the east part of the region are embracing large rural areas.
 The proportion of market towns, small historic towns and villages is higher than in other regions, and more than a third of the population lives in settlements of less than 10,000 inhabitants.

 Sub-regional level